 Toby Poser (Ivy Allen), John Adams (Kurt Miller), Zelda Adams (Echo Allen), Shawn Wilson (Dell), Joan Poser (Mr Minskey), Inderpreet Singh Khangura (Ben at The Mobil), Bob Lane (Detective Jay Sanford), Izzy Figueredo (Detective Esther Davide)

 Winter in rural New York state.
 Kurt Miller is driving home from the bar when he hits neighbouring fourteen year-old Echo Allen who is sledding in the dark.
-Kurt drags the body back to the abandoned house he is renovating and then strangles Echo when she returns to life.
+Kurt drags the body back to the abandoned house he is renovating.
+When Echo unexpectedly comes around, he strangles her.
 He buries the body in the woods but it resurfaces and so he cuts it up and dumps it in the well.
-He is subsequently haunted by Echo’s ghost, taunting him and urging him to confess.
+Subsequently, he is haunted by Echo’s ghost, taunting him and urging him to confess.
 Meanwhile, Echo’s mother Ivy searches everywhere for her.
-She is also a tarot reader and tries to interpret what the cards are saying to find Echo’s whereabouts.
+Ivy is also a tarot reader and tries to interpret what the cards are saying to find Echo’s whereabouts.
 In the course of her door-to-door search, Ivy meets and befriends Kurt.

 The Deeper You Dig announces that it is an ‘Adams Family Production’.
 This is literally the case – it is a film made by husband and wife John Adams and Toby Poser and their fourteen-year-old daughter Zelda who operate together under the banner of Wonder Wheel Productions.
 (There is also an older daughter Lulu who has contributed to their other films but on this occasion was away at college).
 The three play all the principal roles in front of and behind the camera.
 John and Toby share director and writer credits, while Zelda is credited as co-director.
 Toby acts as producer, John composes the score and John and Zelda operated the camera.
 Toby even brings in her mother Joan (who died shortly after the film’s release) to play the elderly woman who comes in for a tarot reading.
 The film was shot around the Adams’ own home in the Catskills.

 In the early 2010s, the Adams Family were getting nowhere.
 Toby had had some minor acting credits in tv episodes and a couple of films.
 In 2011, John had been playing in a punk band but had lost a gig working on a tv show.
-The family pitted the resources they had together and decided to make their own film.
-This came about with Rumblestrips (2013) and they followed with the likes of Knuckle Jack (2014), The Shoot (2014) and Halfway to Zen (2016), all of which are non-genre dramas.
-All of these follow the same method and are family affairs both behind and in front of the camera with them playing all the major roles.
+The family pooled the resources they had and decided to make their own film.
+This came about with Rumblestrips (2013) and they followed with the likes of Knuckle Jack (2014), The Shoot (2014) and Halfway to Zen (2016), all of which are non-genre dramas, Following The Deeper You Dig, they made Helllbender (2021) about modern-day witches.
+All of these follow the same method and are family affairs both behind and in front of the camera with them performing and conducting all the major roles.

 As is the case with the rest of the Adams’s films, The Deeper You Dig is shot as a digital production fairly much with the resources they have to hand.
 The bulk of it takes place between the two houses in New York state – the frozen wintry landscape and the locale of a house in a state of half-repair becomes such a central element to the film visually as to almost be another character in the story.